neoforged/Documentation/docs/resources/server/datamaps/index.md

+---
+description: This article explains NeoForge's data map system, with a focus on the general idea and adding data maps through mods.
+sidebar_position: 1
+---
 # Data Maps

 A data map contains data-driven, reloadable objects that can be attached to a registered object.
 This system allows for more easily data-driving game behavior, as they provide functionality such as syncing or conflict resolution, leading to a better and more configurable user experience.
 You can think of [tags] as registry object ➜ boolean maps, while data maps are more flexible registry object ➜ object maps.
 Similar to [tags], data maps will add to their corresponding data map rather than overwriting.